Data Breaches: What Made Them Silent Killers [Updated 2023]

 Common Causes for a Data Breach Incident to take Place

-- Data mishandling by insiders: This is one of the most famed ways to breach data.
-In this process, a company’s insider or trusted personnel steal customer data, sell it to peers, or use it for personal use.
-This option is the oldest one and caused damage way before the internet happened.
+- Data mishandling by insiders: In this process, a company’s insider or trusted personnel steal customer data, sell it to peers, or use it for personal use.

 - Theft or loss of data: It refers to stealing or losing the source of the database.
 For instance, you have customer data stored in a laptop, and it got misplaced.
 Any other person got access to the laptop and stole the data.
 It can happen to paper-based data as well.
-Not all the time data breach with this process is planned.
 Sometimes, it happens accidentally.

-- Denial of Service or DoS –This type of data breach steals information from networks and systems.
-It occurs when a threat action overloads an organization’s system and network and prevents authorized personnel from accessing them.
+- Denial of Service or DoS – It occurs when a threat action overloads an organization’s system and network and prevents authorized personnel from accessing them.
 Mostly, the targets of this mode of data breach are large enterprises and MNCs.
-It takes place on a large scale,

 - Crimeware includes introducing the assorted type of malware or planning social engineering attacks to steal information.

 - Ransomware involves taking the file of the targeted system/computer captive until the victim pays what is asked to access them.

 - SQL injection is where the hacker introduces arbitrary code to the web form of an online user.
 If the user fails to handle the form correctly, the code will enter the database and steal information.